Quantum Computing: Lecture Notes: Example 3: The vector-in-subspace problem

 Notice the contrast between the examples of the last two sections.
 For the Distributed Deutsch-Jozsa problem we get an \emph{exponential} quantum-classical separation, but the separation only holds if we require the classical protocol to be errorless.
 On the other hand, the gap for the disjointness function is only \emph{quadratic}, but it holds even if we allow classical protocols to have some error probability.

 Here is a function where the quantum-classical separation has both features: the quantum protocol is exponentially better than the classical protocol, even if the latter is allowed some error: \begin{quote} Alice receives a unit vector $v\in\mathbb{R}^m$\\ Bob receives two $m$-dimensional projectors $P_0$ and $P_1$ such that $P_0+P_1=I$\\ Promise: either $P_0v=v$ or $P_1v=v$.\\ Question: which of the two? \end{quote} As stated, this is a problem with continuous input, but it can be discretized in a natural way by approximating each real number by $O(\log m)$ bits.
 Alice and Bob's input is now $n=O(m^2\log m)$ bits long.
-There is a simple yet efficient 1-round quantum protocol for this problem: Alice views $v$ as a $\log m$-qubit state and sends this to Bob; Bob measures with operators $P_0$ and $P_1$, and outputs the result.
-This takes only $\log m=O(\log n)$ qubits of communication.
+There is a simple yet efficient 1-round quantum protocol for this problem: Alice views $v$ as a $\log m$-qubit state and sends this to Bob; Bob measures with operators $P_0$ and $P_1$, and outputs the measurement result (0 or 1). this takes only $\log m=O(\log n)$ qubits of communication, and Bob's output is correct with probability~1 thanks to the promise on the inputs.

 The efficiency of this protocol comes from the fact that an $m$-dimensional unit vector can be ``compressed'' or ``represented'' as a $\log m$-qubit state.
 Similar compression is not possible with classical bits, which suggests that any classical protocol will have to send the vector $v$ more or less literally and hence will require a lot of communication.
 This turns out to be true, but the proof is quite hard~\cite{klartag&regev:lowerbound}.
 It shows that any bounded-error protocol needs to send $\Omega(m^{1/3})$ bits.